smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 SACCP is a part of SmartAnthill 2.0 protocol stack.
 It belongs to Level 7 of OSI/ISO Network Model, and is responsible for allowing SmartAnthill Client (usually implemented by SmartAnthill Central Controller) to control SmartAnthill Device.

 Within SmartAnthill protocol stack, SACCP is located on top of SAGDP.
-On the side of SmartAnthill Device, SACCP is implemented by Yocto VM.
+On the side of SmartAnthill Device, SACCP is implemented by Zepto VM.
 On the side of SmartAnthill Client, SACCP is implemented by Control Program.

 As well as it's underlying protocol (which is usually SAGDP), SACCP is an asymmetric protocol; it means that behaviour of SACCP is somewhat different for SmartAnthill Device and SmartAnthill Client.
 For the purposes of SACCP underlying protocol,  SmartAnthill Client is considered “master device”, and SmartAnthill Device is considered “slave device”.